 Specifically, ChainMPQ first extracts subject and object keywords from the question and uses them to drive cross-attention.
 Next, relations are decomposed into three components, and multi-perspective questions are constructed by masking one component at a time.
-Finally, the interleaved chain is built by sequentially issuing the constructed questions, using previous answers as textual context and previous attention maps on all visual tokens to adjust later attention.
+Finally, the interleaved chain is built by sequentially feeding the constructed questions into the model, using previous answers as textual context and earlier relevant visual tokens to adjust later attention maps.
 This process enables the model to reason over prior textual and visual memories and progressively resolve the relation.
-We demonstrate the effectiveness of ChainMPQ on LLaVA-1.5~\cite{liu2024improved} and InstructBLIP~\cite{dai2023instructblip}, where it consistently reduces relation hallucinations on relation-focused benchmarks.
-Our contributions are summarized as follows: \begin{enumerate} \item We introduce a subject–object–relation decomposition and generate multi-perspective questions that are closely centered on the three core elements of a relationship, encouraging the model to focus on each component. \item We design an interleaved chain mechanism that transfers textual and visual memories by using answers and attention maps from earlier steps to refine subsequent reasoning, thereby enabling progressive relational inference. \item We apply ChainMPQ to multiple LVLMs and relation-focused benchmarks, demonstrating consistent reductions in relation hallucinations. \end{enumerate}
+We demonstrate the effectiveness of ChainMPQ on four advanced and widely used models, where it consistently reduces relation hallucinations on relation-focused benchmarks.
+Our contributions are summarized as follows: \begin{enumerate} \item We introduce a subject–object–relation decomposition to generate multi-perspective questions, encouraging the model to focus on each core element of a relationship. \item We design an interleaved chain mechanism that transfers textual and visual memories by using answers and attention maps from earlier steps to refine subsequent reasoning, thereby enabling progressive relational inference. \item We apply ChainMPQ to multiple LVLMs and relation-focused benchmarks, demonstrating consistent reductions in relation hallucinations. \end{enumerate}